-However, the Church does not require legislation to recognise that we have an ethical, moral, spiritual and legal requirement to do our utmost to manage the inherent and long-term risks that Our People ā Tātou Tāngata are exposed to in their daily work for the Church.
+However, the Church does not require legislation to recognise that we have ethical, moral, and spiritual requirements to do our utmost to manage the inherent and long-term risks that Our People ā Tātou Tāngata are exposed to in their daily work for the Church.

-As such, in every church entity there is a duty of care.
-The officers of every church entity have a duty to exercise due diligence, workers (volunteer or otherwise) have a duty to exercise reasonable care for themselves and others, and other people have a duty to take reasonable care for themselves.
+As such, in every church entity, there is a duty of care.
+The officers of every church entity have a duty to exercise due diligence, workers (volunteer or otherwise) have a duty to exercise reasonable care for themselves and others, and other people have a duty to take reasonable care of themselves.